stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription will be provided for the workshop.
+If using your own, it must be pay-as-you-go or MSDN.

    - Trial subscriptions will _not_ work